amosehiguese/subdomain-scanner/README.md

 | Fluent Bit                         | A log and metrics processor which serves as a cluster-level log collector agent.
 | Elastic Search                         | A logging backend.
 | Kibana                         | A data visualization dashboard for Elastic-search.
-| AWS CDK                        | Used for AWS EKS infrastructure provisioning.
+| AWS CDK                        | Used for AWS Infra Stack provisioning.
 |